CleverCloud/clever-cloud.com/en/techs/jruby.md

 icon: jruby.png
 ---

-Ruby is a dynamic, reflective, general-purpose object-oriented programming language.
+JRuby is a java ruby interpretor implementation.